ms-landrieu/docs/docs/language/DataStoreClass.md

 :::

-*localID* is a local alias for the session opened on remote datastore.
-If *localID* already exists on the application, it is used.
+*localID* is a local alias on the current Cloud instance for the session opened on remote datastore.
+If *localID* already exists on the instance, it is used.
 Otherwise, a new *localID* session is created when the datastore object is used.
 For a detailed description of remote session support on 4D Server, please refer to the [4D documentation](https://developer.4d.com/docs/ORDA/datastores).

 Once the session is opened on the remote datastore, the following statements become equivalent and return a reference on the same datastore object: